• Home

 OLD TUBE TICKET MACHINES

-Anyone remember these old ticket machines?
+Who remembers these old ticket machines?

-Ian Smith writes: "I remember these, I used to work on them as an apprentice at Lillie Bridge depot, they used to come into the works in a filthy state and took age to clean.
+Ian Smith writes: "I remember these, I used to work on them as an apprentice at Lillie Bridge Depot, they used to come into the works in a filthy state and took age to clean.
 The ink took ages to get off your skin."

 TOOLEY ST, SE1 - LONDON BRIDGE STATION REDEVELOPMENT